Chapter Fifteen: Financial Reporting and Concepts

 The Long-term Investments chapter introduced other comprehensive income.
 OCI arose from changes in the fair value of investments classified as “available for sale.”
 OCI can also result from certain pension plan accounting adjustments and translation of the financial statements of foreign subsidiaries.
 OCI does not enter into the determination of net income or retained earnings, but it does enter into the determination of a broader concept of income.
 When OCI is present, it may be presented as a separate component in a statement of comprehensive income.
 Alternatively, a company may present a reconciliation of net income to total comprehensive income.

-Take note that net income or earnings is income from continuing operations plus/minus discontinued operations and extraordinary items.
+In the following illustration take note that net income or earnings is income from continuing operations plus/minus discontinued operations.
 Comprehensive income is net income plus other comprehensive income.
-OCI is closed to the Accumulated Other Comprehensive Income account that is presented within stockholders' equity (similar to, but separate from, retained earnings).
+OCI is closed to the Accumulated Other Comprehensive Income account that is presented within stockholders’ equity (similar to, but separate from, retained earnings).
+Additional reconciliations are sometimes necessary to more fully explain the detailed nature of specific changes in Accumulated OCI.

 A company may adopt an alternative accounting principle.
 Such accounting changes relate to changes from one acceptable method to another.
 For instance, a company may conclude that it wishes to adopt FIFO instead of average cost.
 Such changes should only occur for good cause (not just to improve income), and flip-flopping is not permitted.
 When a change is made, the company must make a retrospective adjustment.
 This means that the financial statements of prior accounting periods should be reworked as if the new principle had always been used.